Buying property in Sydney?

 Are vacancies dropping in the best areas of Sydney as of 2026?

-As of early 2026, vacancy rates in Sydney's best-performing rental areas like Surry Hills, Bondi, Newtown, Marrickville, and Chatswood remain tight at around 1% or less, and they have stayed persistently low rather than dropping further from already compressed levels.
+As of early 2026, vacancy rates in Sydney's most popular rental areas like Bondi, Surry Hills, Newtown, Chatswood, and Coogee remain persistently tight, generally sitting at or below 1.5%, and the trend has been holding near these low levels rather than dropping further from an already compressed base.

 By the way, we've written a blog article detailing what are the current rent levels in Sydney.